Chapter 2.60

 “Professional services” are services provided by consultants that provide highly specialized, generally one-time expertise to solve a problem or render professional opinions, judgments or recommendations.
 The labor and skill involved to perform these types of services are predominately mental or intellectual, rather than physical or manual.
 Examples include graphics design, advertising, analysis, financial expertise, accounting, artists, attorneys, bond brokers, computer consultants, insurance brokers, economists, planners, real estate services, etc. This term does not include architectural and engineering services.

-“Request for qualifications (RFQ)” means a process that requests interested consultants to submit a letter of interest and a statement of their qualifications.
-Consultants are evaluated upon their qualifications, expertise, and references.
-Cost cannot be a consideration until after a consultant has been selected at which point the price may be negotiated.
+“Request for qualifications (RFQ)” means a process that requests interested persons to respond with a description of their experience and qualifications.
+Persons are evaluated upon their qualifications, expertise, and references.
+Cost cannot be a consideration until after a person has been selected, at which point the price may be negotiated.

 2.60.040 General provisions.

-A. Federal or State Funds.
-When a purchase involves the expenditure of state or federal funds or grants, purchasing shall be conducted in accordance with any applicable federal or state laws or regulations.
+A. Federal, State, or Grant Funds.
+When a purchase involves the expenditure of federal, state, or grant funds, purchasing shall be conducted in accordance with any applicable federal or state laws or regulations and the terms and conditions of the grant.

 B. Breaking Down or Splitting Purchases.
-The breaking down, or splitting, of any purchase or contracts into units of phases for the purpose of avoiding the maximum dollar amount is prohibited.
+The breaking down or splitting of any purchase or contracts into units or phases for the purpose of avoiding the maximum dollar amount is prohibited.

-1. Amendments or change orders to contracts which result in the final contract amount in excess of purchase limits identified in this chapter may be administratively approved if the changes are:
+1. Amendments to contracts which result in the final contract amount in excess of purchase limits identified in this chapter may be administratively approved if the changes are:

 a.
 Within the scope of the project or purchase;